-1.1.2.1.
-Unclear boundaries of the shape and morphology - Crystallinity

-- 4 The REACH Annex VI section 2.4.4. requires reporting of "shape, aspect ratio and other morphological characterisation: crystallinity, information on assembly structure including e.g., shell like structures or hollow structures, if appropriate". - 5 Further, Section 4.2 of 'Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification' outlines the principles for reporting of shape, aspect ratio and other morphological characterisation for a set of similar nanoforms.
-It stipulates that when reporting the information on the crystallinity of a set of nanoforms, you must specifically provide: - 6 For a set including only crystalline nanoforms with one specific crystal structure: - The name of the specific crystal structure covered; - A clear indication that the set includes nanoforms consisting of particles with only specific crystal structure. - 7 For a set including crystalline nanoforms where the individual nanoforms consist of particles with more than one crystal structure: - The names and the ranges (as w/w percentage) of different crystal structures covered by the set (e.g., 20-40%(w/w) of crystal structure 1, 80-60%(w/w) of crystal structure 2). - 8 For a set including partially crystalline nanoforms:
+- 1.1.2.2.
+Unclear boundaries of the shape and morphology Crystallinity - The REACH Annex VI section 2.4.4. requires reporting of "shape, aspect ratio and other morphological characterisation: crystallinity, information on assembly structure including e.g., shell like structures or hollow structures, if appropriate". - Further, Section 4.2 of 'Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification' outlines the principles for reporting of shape, aspect ratio and other morphological characterisation for a set of similar nanoforms.
+It stipulates that when reporting the information on the crystallinity of a set of nanoforms, you must specifically provide: - 15 For a set including only crystalline nanoforms with one specific crystal structure: